ddmaness/Web-Dev-Notes/shay-how-advanced-html-css.md

 what files are commonly cached for a year?

 Why must version numbers be used if you change a file you set to cache?

+## Positioning

+Describe the reasons for clearing floats and the advantages/disadvantages of each method

+Compare and contrast absolute relative, and fixed positioning

+the higher the value of the z index the ___________ the element is positioned.

+## Complex Selectors

+Describe the decendent selector and how to utilize it.

+Describe the direct child selector and how to utilize it.

+Describe the general sibling selector and how it is used.

+Describe adjacent sibling selector and how it is used.

+Describe the attribute present selector and describe how it is used.

+Describe the atrribute equals selector and describe how it is used.

+Describe the attribute contains selector and how to use it.

+Describe the attribute begins with selector and how to use it.

+##